Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Is your personality type ideal for working from home?

 For many people, working from home sounds like a dream job.
 After all, when you work from home you can skip the commute, wear what you want, and design your own office.
 This kind of work environment isn't ideal for everyone, though.
-Learn whether your personality type is ideal for working from home and how you can make this setup work for you.

 When you work from home, you'll have to rely largely on yourself to stay motivated.
 After all, you'll be on your own in the workplace.
 Without a boss looking over your shoulder or coworkers plugging away alongside you, staying on task can be tough.